Maikor/DEVNET-1980-CL-Cancun-2019/_wkinstructions/2019-10-19-step-3-salt-in-action.md

 ### Start Salt on your Laptop in a Docker container

 We will be running Salt in a Docker container.
+First command to pull the image and the second one to run the container.
 ```
+docker pull maikor/salt-ubuntu

-docker run -it --rm --name salty mkorshun/salt-ubuntu bash
+docker run -it --rm --name salty maikor/salt-ubuntu bash

 ```